 Too often are people fooled by the pink label and word lite.
 Protein is often marketed as his and hers, with fear-marketing suggesting drinking ‘his’ protein powder will have adverse effects.
 This just simply isn’t true, half the time the product is near identical bar its exaggerated labelling.
 Whilst the serving size/protein content may be slightly lower in a female-branded protein powder, that’s usually it.
-Unless specifically targeted for men, women should feel free to trial any protein.
+Unless specifically targeted at men, women should feel free to try any protein.
 For those who are still unsure, try a True Protein Whey Protein Sample Pack and experience the benefits of whey protein, whilst getting a taste of the wide range of flavours.

 Which protein powder should I choose?

 Make sure you choose a whey protein that isn’t filled with nasty and unnecessary fillers or chemicals that your body doesn’t need.
-Also check it doesn’t contain added sugars or artificial sweeteners.
+Also, check it doesn’t contain added sugars or artificial sweeteners.

 Flavoured options are pleasant to drink with just water.
 Natural proteins are best used in a smoothie or recipe in combination with other flavours.